Arixka/Project-Api-Test-CRM/README.md

 <h2 id="about-the-project"> About The Project</h2>

-The main objective of this project is to create a fully functional api-restfull to manage a small store.
+The main objective of this project is to create a fully functional RESTful API to manage a small store.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)